tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-large/index.rst

 +++++++++++++++++

 In the :file:`/etc/nginx/nginx.conf` file, modify ``worker_connections``
 parameter.
-The value should be around 2.5 time the number of WAPT clients (n connexions for websockets and n connections for packages downloads and inventory upload + some margin).
+The value should be around 2.5 times the number of WAPT clients (n connections for websockets and n connections for package downloads and inventory upload + some margin).

 .. code-block:: bash